Tom Brady Says Donald Trump Asked Him To Speak At The 2016 Republican National Convention

 Tom Brady said that Donald Trump asked him to speak at the 2016 Republican National Convention.
-The NFL quarterback said that he’s tried to stay out of politics, but has a relationship with President Trump.
+The NFL quarterback said that he’s tried to stay out of politics but has a relationship with President Trump.
 In an interview with the Howard Stern show on Wednesday, Brady explained his struggle to stay out of politics in spite of his friendship with the president, People reported.

 “Yeah, he wanted me to speak at the convention, too, and I wasn’t going to do anything political,” Brady said.